peter-kehl/dbg/README.md

 A Clojure library designed to trace evaluation of functions calls, macros and special forms.
 It indents any output.

 It logs entering and leaving functions or macros/special forms.
 It indents them, along with any inner output - simple and pretty.
 You prefix function calls with `dbgf` or macros/special forms with `dbg`.
-No need to add extra parens () around, hence this is practical.
+It works without any extra parens ().
+Hence diffs are shorter, easier to read.
+Isn't that practical?

 # Usage